zexhuang/torch_template/README.md

 # pytorch_template

-A pytorch temple folder for your deep learning project.
+A simple pytorch temple folder for your deep learning project.

 ## Requirements